dpizzuto/microfrontends-integration-pattern/README.md

 # Micro frontends
 A Docker ready example on how to create micro frontend via integration pattern and web components.

-Before going into details of this PoC it's strongly reccomended to take a look on the theory about Micro Frontend.
+Before going into details of this PoC, it's strongly reccomended to take a look on the theory about Micro Frontend.
 A great explanation by [Cam Jackson](https://camjackson.net/) on martinfowler.com blog, [here](https://martinfowler.com/articles/micro-frontends.html).

 # Goal
 A micro frontend architecture using integration pattern through three different applications: a _Bootstrap_ application which embeds two child applications, made in Angular and React, as a javascript single build file.
 Each application runs on a different Docker container (httpd based image).